jasonjac2/OneMoreWiki/Snippets-Commands.md

 with the current date so it is easy to sort and visually identify pages according to the entered date.

 ## Text Box
 Insert a single-cell table.
-To wrap content already on the page, select the content before invoking this command.
+To surround content already on the page, select the content before invoking this command.
+This table cell will shrink to the size of the selected content if it is not as wide as the page.

 ## Code Box (F6)
 Inserts a code box with heading and area for your code.
 Use the Paste Rich Text command